What Animals Can’t Swim? (5 Examples With Pictures)

 Despite having aquatic relatives, a tortoise is another animal that is unable to swim.
 Unlike turtles, tortoises have not physically evolved into swimming animals.

 Also, their shells are bulkier and heavier than the ones turtles have.
-It serves as a protecting shield from predators on land, but it disables them to swim safely.
+It serves as a protective shield from predators on land, but it disables them to swim safely.

 Although tortoises can’t swim, the majority can float due to the air in their body.